EashanYadav/NFT_Marketplace/README.md

 # Basic NFT Marketplace end to end

-This code is for the Tutorial [Build your own NFT Marketplace from Scratch](https://docs.alchemy.com/alchemy/) built by [alchemy.com](https://alchemy.com)
+This a NFT Marketplace Project deployed on Goerli Testnet.
+You can list your NFT's and buy and sell them too.
+Happy minting!!! :)

 To set up the repository and run the marketplace locally, run the below
 ```bash